U.S. Route 92: Kissimmee truck route

-US 17-92 Truck is an alternate route for US 17-92 in northern Kissimmee, Florida, following John Young Parkway and the Osceola Parkway (CR 522) instead of Vine Street (US 192) and Orange Blossom Trail.
+US Highway 17/US Highway 92 Truck (US 17/US 92 Truck) is an alternate route for US 17/US 92 in northern Kissimmee, following John Young Parkway and the Osceola Parkway (CR 522) instead of Vine Street (US 192) and Orange Blossom Trail.
 It was signed in about 2011 when the single-point urban interchange at John Young and Osceola Parkways was completed.

 Maitland truck route

-US 17-92 Truck is designated to divert overheight truck traffic away from a low railroad bridge that carries the SunRail rail line over US 17-92 in southern Maitland.
+US Highway 17/US Highway 92 Truck (US 17/US 92 Truck) is designated to divert overheight truck traffic away from a low railroad bridge that carries the SunRail rail line over US 17-92 in southern Maitland.

 Lakeland business route

-U.S. Business Route 92 in Lakeland, Florida was a 4.2 mi business route designed to keep trucks from entering Downtown Lakeland that followed State Road 600 between 1961 and 1998.
+U.S. Route 92 Business (US 92 Bus.) in Lakeland was a 4.2 mi business route designed to keep trucks from entering Downtown Lakeland that followed SR 600 between 1961 and 1998.
 The route began where US 92 turned north onto SR 517.
 It runs along George Jenkins Boulevard, then makes a sharp southeast turn along Sloan Avenue, while George Jenkins Boulevard becomes SR 548.
 Sloan Avenue becomes a divided highway between the 12 ft 6 in bridge beneath the CSX Lakeland Subdivision, only to emerge at the intersection of West Main Street where it turns east.
 The road's major intersections include a partial interchange with SR 563, and then SR 37, where West Main Street becomes East Main Street.
 The road makes a brief left turn onto Massachusetts Avenue in front of Lake Mirror for one block, then turns right at the end of Cedar Street where it runs along the north shore of Lake Mirror passing by Lakeland Amtrak Station.
 East Main makes a sharp right turn to the south before the intersection of Rose Street, then turns east again at the intersection of East Lake Street.
 From there it has an intersection with US 98 (SR 548), and after Lake Parker Avenue makes a north turn onto Tyler Road.
 The road crosses under the CSX Carters Subdivision, this time beneath a 13 ft 6 in two-lane undivided bridge, and then curves onto East Gary Road, where it runs east until finally ending at US 92 along the south shore of Lake Parker.
-FDOT maps still show US Bus 92 as an existing route.
+FDOT maps still show US 92 Bus. as an existing route.